"You either have to be part of the solution, or you're going to be part of the problem."

 Raising money and awareness for anti-racism initiatives is a great start, but it's really just a first step in a long journey.
 Becoming proactively anti-racist is an ongoing personal commitment, and when the hashtags fade and mainstream media coverage moves on, it's important not to lose focus and momentum.

-We're no experts in anti-racism and inclusion work - while those of us who have personal experience of racism are experts in our own lived experience, that doesn't make us equipped to guide others on their journey towards real allyship, nor should we be asked to.
+We're no experts in anti-racism and inclusion work - while those of us who have personal experience of racism are experts in our own lived experience, that doesn't make us equipped to guide others on their journey towards real solidarity, nor should we be asked to.
 It's up to each of us, as individuals.

 Here are a few suggestions to get you started.